-Table 6-1 presents the public utilities funding priorities for upgrade, repair and replacement projects over the next five years.
+Table 6-1 presents the public utilitiesCity's funding priorities for upgrade, repair and replacement projects benefitting the City's water utility system over the next five years.
+There are no Broward County capital projects benefiting the City of Hollywood scheduled within the next five years.
 It should be noted that water supply rates can be increased by City Commission action, without third party concurrence, to support the issuance of revenue bonds for any projects not funded by other means.
 In FY 2019, the City of Hollywood approved the recommended rate study findings to support the Capital Improvement Program for FY 2020 to FY 2024.